MatinSasan/I_learned_today/README.md

 - in `virtual environment` of, for example, a `django` project, `pip` might not install the packages within the venv.
 To fix this, first check the dir of `pip` with `which pip` in the terminal.
 If not showing the path to the venv dir, then it's incorrect.
 Delete the venv folder, and recreate it, for example `virtualenv env`. `pip` path will be correct this time.
 Now reinstall all those packages.
+- the issue above happened to me becauseo of moving venv folder to the app project.
+To start the `django` project within the same dir, there's a `.` needed at the end:
+`django-admin createproject name_of_project .`